 Orhan Pamuk won the Nobel Prize in 2006.
 He has lived in Istanbul for almost his entire life and this book is the tale of him growing up there, as well as an attempt to describe the mentality of the citizens in the ever-changing city.

 In 2004 the actors Ewan McGregor and Charley Boorman went on a four-month trip from London to New York.
 But to make things interesting they decided to go eastward.
 On motorbikes.
 At first things went pretty smooth and they reached the borders of Eastern Europe as planned.

 Bruce Chatwin had a very unique touch to his storytelling.
 It often goes from simple dialog to pondering philosophy in less than a few sentences.
-As a result of this, his books can be both excellent and dry at the same time, even on the same page.
-But I still consider him to be my all-time favorite travel writer.
+As a result of this, his books can be both excellent and dry at the same time, even on the same page, but I still consider him to be one of my all-time favorite travel writers.